 Keep up to date with the Yosemite Policymakers Conference.
 Sign up for email updates here:

-California mayors, city council members, county supervisors, city managers and other high level department heads all came together in the middle of the breathtaking beauty of Yosemite National Park at the 27th Annual Building Livable Communities Conference in March 2018.
+California mayors, city council members, county supervisors, city managers and other high-level department heads all come together in the middle of the breathtaking beauty of Yosemite National Park at the 29th Annual Building Livable Communities Conference in March 2020.

-Challenging times open the door for creativity and innovation – and last year certainly had its challenges.
+Challenging times open the door for creativity and innovation – and the last two years certainly have had their its challenges.
 From federal decisions that compel us to expand and accelerate our state’s leadership on resource stewardship and social justice to firestorms that devastated northern and southern communities and forests, there was no shortage of immediate needs and long-term problems to tackle.

 At this ever-popular conference, local thought leaders will discover new partners, renewed inspiration and a united resolve to make lasting changes that will lead to a stronger, healthier, more equitable communities.